giovanniguidi/deeplabV3-PyTorch/README.md

 https://drive.google.com/drive/folders/1O8KLZa1AABlLS6DlkkzHOgPqvT89GB_9?usp=sharing

 The model can be trained with different backbones (resnet, xception, drn, mobilenet).
-The weights on the Drive has been trained with the resnet backbone, so if you want to use another backbone you need to train from scratch (although the backbone weights are pre-trained on ImageNet).
+The weights on the Drive has been trained with the ResNet backbone, so if you want to use another backbone you need to train from scratch (although the backbone weights are always pre-trained on ImageNet).

 ## Train